oerdnj/dp2025/main.typ

 ==== DNS Resolver Configuration

 BIND 9 development version has been used for benchmarking.
 All tested versions including the baseline versions have been modified to bump the `max-recursion-queries` from $50$ to $100$ and maximum EDNS(0) UDP size has been changed from $1232$ to $1452$ as some algorithms that would cause fallback from UDP to TCP could go over these configured limits and cause DNS resolution failures unrelated to the cryptographic operations.
-The baseline version can be found in the `ondrej/pqc-main` branch in the upstream BIND 9 repository.
-All tested BIND 9 versions (except the baseline version) have a common ancestor branch `ondrej/pqc-base` that contains changes from the `ondrej/pqc-main`, but also modifies the nameservers for the root zone from the original *[a-m].root-servers.net.* to *nemoto.dns.rocks.* with a single IPv4 address and a single IPv6 address.
+The baseline version can be found in the `ondrej/pqc-main` branch#footnote[https://gitlab.isc.org/isc-projects/bind9/-/commits/ondrej/pqc-main] in the upstream BIND 9 repository.
+All tested BIND 9 versions (except the baseline version) have a common ancestor branch `ondrej/pqc-base`#footnote[https://gitlab.isc.org/isc-projects/bind9/-/commits/ondrej/pqc-base] that contains changes from the `ondrej/pqc-main`, but also modifies the nameservers for the root zone from the original *[a-m].root-servers.net.* to *nemoto.dns.rocks.* with a single IPv4 address and a single IPv6 address.

 ==== DNS Resolver Test Data